Origins of Belief

 The appearance of so many vampire-like monsters throughout history, as well as our continued fascination with vampires, demonstrates that this is a universal response to the human condition.
 It's simply human nature to cast our fears as monsters.

-To learn more about the rich mythology of vampires, as well as related creatures, check out the links on the next page.
+To learn more about the rich mythology of vampires, as well as related creatures, check out the links below.